Tonnerre 2 Zeus

 Tonnerre Deux Zeus (formerly known as Tonnerre de Zeus, commonly stylized as Tonnerre 2 Zeus) is a wooden roller coaster located at Parc Astérix in Plailly, France.
 Opened in 1997 and built by Custom Coasters International, it is currently the 3rd longest wooden coaster in Europe, after Colossos and Coaster Express (Parque Warner Madrid).
 Between 2019 and 2022, the coaster underwent a three-year renovation from The Gravity Group, eventually re-emerging as the Tonnerre 2 Zeus in 2022.

 "Tonnerre de Zeus" is French for "Thunder of Zeus."
 In Greek mythology, Zeus was regarded as the king of gods.
 He also is often associated as being a weather god, hurling a thunderbolt at those who displeased him.

-A large statue of Zeus is featured at the entrance to the ride's queue line, which extends through a neighboring wooded areas, then follows the ride's final helix and the brake run before heading towards the station itself: a massive Greek temple allowing for a quick passenger load and unload.
+A large statue of Zeus is featured at the entrance to the ride's queue line, which extends through a neighboring wooded area, then follows the ride's final helix and the brake run before heading towards the station itself: a massive Greek temple allowing for a quick passenger load and unload.

 History

 The original Tonnerre de Zeus opened in April 1997 as the second wooden roller coaster built in France after Walygator Parc's Anaconda, and the park's second large-scale coaster after Goudurix in 1989.
 No other wooden coasters were built in France until Walibi Rhône-Alpes – also owned by Parc Astérix operator Compagnie des Alpes – debuted Timber in 2016.
 Built by the Gravity Group, Timber was constructed at a cost of €4.2 million and was well received by the public.

 In 2019, the park began a three-phase renovation project on the coaster in which 85% of the track and structure would be replaced.
 In conduction with the Gravity Group, Phase's 1 and 2 took place during the 2018–19 and 2019-20 park offseason's, respectively.
 The third and final phase was originally planned to take place in the autumn of 2020, but was put on hold for a year due to the COVID-19 pandemic.

 Tonnerre 2 Zeus was officially announced by Parc Astérix on June 24, 2021, which would revitalize the coaster's image and conclude the renovations.
 The lead car of the new Timberliner trains was unveiled at the IAAPA Expo Europe in Barcelona on September 28, 2021.
 Tonnerre de Zeus officially held its last day of operation prior to the final stage of its transformation on November 7.
 The new Timberliners were delivered in late March 2022, and Tonnerre 2 Zeus held its grand re-opening on April 9.

+Parc Astérix announced yet another two-year renovation effort for Tonnerre 2 Zeus on November 29, 2025, this time in partnership with Rocky Mountain Construction.
+Approximately 60% of the layout will be replaced with the company's steel 208 ReTrak during the 2026 and 2027 winter seasons.